-The ‘thread’ or ‘story’ of this musical offering seeks to describe and reflect (a) the patriotism and the appetite for adventure at the beginning of the war, (b) the subsequent despair and disillusionment after experiencing the horror of the war, and moving finally and inevitably to (c) the reason why we should still remember those who lost their lives during that conflict and, by extension, in the wars that have followed.
+The poetry which forms the libretto is the work of the following poets - Herman Hesse, Rupert Brooke, Alan Seeger, Wilfred Owen, Isaac Rosenberg and John McCrae.
+The ‘thread’ or ‘story’ of this musical offering seeks to describe and reflect (a) the patriotism and the appetite for adventure at the beginning of the war in 1914, (b) the subsequent despair and disillusionment after experiencing the horror of the war, and moving finally and inevitably to (c) the reason why we should still remember those who lost their lives during that conflict and, by extension, in the wars that have followed.

 The message of this work contains a special significance or resonance for all those affected by any conflict or war, especially the current situation in Ukraine (February 2022).
 The ending of "Flanders Fields" has these words - "Take up our quarrel with the foe; To you, from failing hands, we throw the torch; be yours to hold it high.
 If ye break faith with us who die We shall not sleep, though poppies grow In Flanders fields."